Free Employee Engagement Survey Template to Boost Productivity

 Statistics on employee engagement and retention reinforce the importance of effective internal communication.
 These numbers emphasize the positive impact of internal communication on retention as well as overall organizational performance.

-We dug out a few of the most interesting recent employee retention and engagement statistics.
+We dug out a few interesting employee retention and engagement statistics.

 It’s vital to have a plan of action.
 Here are some strategies to get you going.